 The Deceptively Simple Approach

 If you want to make sustainable, lasting changes in your mobility and flexibility, it can be as simple as this.
-You simply have to reduce excess tension, create healthy joints, and change your habitual patterns.
+You simply have to reduce excess tension, create healthy joints, and change your habitual patterns of movement.

 You can do it with a daily practice of: